iTwin/iTwinUI/CONTRIBUTING.md

 ### Accessibility testing

-We use an automated script to evaluate each example for accessibility violations using [`cypress-axe`](https://github.com/component-driven/cypress-axe).
-The setup for this can be found in the `a11y` workspace.
+We use an automated script to evaluate each component example for accessibility violations using [`cypress-axe`](https://github.com/component-driven/cypress-axe).
+The setup for this can be found in the `a11y` workspace, and the component examples can be found in the `examples` workspace.

 #### Running accessibility tests